se-taylor/megamillions-matrix/README.md

 ## Overview

-The Mega Millions Matrix is something I created from The Powerball Matrix.
+The Mega Millions Matrix - a product of my obsession with numbers.

 The Mega Millions spider collects the winning numbers from the interwebs, then updates this site automatically within a few hours after the drawings are made, twice a week.